bluerobotics/bluerobotics.github.io/brov2/assembly.advanced.12.2.16.md

 <img src="/brov2/cad/end-cap-final.png" class="img-responsive" style="max-width:900px" />

-1. Remove 8 of the O-rings and apply Silicone grease to them.
+1. Remove eight of the O-rings and apply silicone grease to them.
 Keep the other O-ring in the bag, you will need it in a minute.

 	<img src="/brov2/cad/grease-o-ring.png" class="img-responsive" style="max-width:900px" />